Founder and Academy Director

-Diann’s experience also includes 19 years as producer of an annual youth civics conference called “Simulations Week,” 23 years as producer of the Liberty Girls program (history-based experiential learning for children) and 5 years experience teaching and directing American Youth Leadership Institute, a youth civics education organization.
-Diann has fulfilled numerous speaking engagements at education conferences and seminars in the US and Canada.
-She has chaired four non-profit educational organizations and has 10+ years experience as a parliamentary procedure consultant and trainer.
+Diann’s experience also includes 20 years as producer of an annual youth civics conference called “Simulations Week,” 23 years’ as producer of the Liberty Girls program (history-based experiential learning for children) and five years’ experience teaching and directing American Youth Leadership Institute, a youth civics education organization.
+Diann has fulfilled numerous speaking engagements at education conferences and seminars in the U.S. and Canada.
+She has chaired four non-profit educational organizations and has 10+ years’ experience as a parliamentary procedure consultant and trainer.
 She is a certified tour guide for the State of Utah.
 She has a BA from a private, classical liberal arts college.

-Diann enjoyed performing for 8 years in a family bluegrass ensemble called “The Wildflowers” (guitar and vocals).
+Diann enjoyed performing for eight years in a family bluegrass ensemble called “The Wildflowers” (guitar and vocals).
 She and her husband Adam live on a 2.5 acre homestead in Mount Pleasant, a small Central-Utah town in a secluded high-mountain desert valley.
 Adam is the town gunsmith.
-Adam and Diann have four delightful daughters, three handsome sons-in-law and seven terrific little grandchildren.
+Adam and Diann have four delightful daughters, handsome sons-in-law and eight terrific little grandchildren.
 Connect with Diann personally on Facebook.
 View Diann’s work and service experience profile on LinkedIn.

 Middle School Program Director

 Administrative and Marketing Support Specialist